 The Centre was made more powerful as can be recognised from the following points:-

-1. Single citizenship
+1. Single Citizenship

 There is no state citizenship.
-Every Indian has same rights of citizenship, no matter in which state he resides.
+Every Indian has the same rights of citizenship, no matter in which state he resides.

-3. Single unified judiciary
+3. Single Unified Judiciary

-In India the Supreme Court and High Courts form a single integrated judicial system.
-To ensure the uniformity of the laws they are placed in the concurrent list.
+In India, the Supreme Court and High Courts form a single integrated judicial system.
+To ensure the uniformity of the laws, they are placed in the concurrent list.

-4. Uniquely in emergencies
+4. Uniquely in Emergencies

-5. Common all India services
+5. Common all India Services

 6. Inequality of representation in the council of states.

-7. Appointment of governors
+7. Appointment of Governors

-The President appoints the Governor and this enables the Union Government to exercise control over the State Administration.
+The President appoints the Governor, and this enables the Union Government to exercise control over the State Administration.

-8. The office of Comptroller and Auditor General
+8. The Office of Comptroller and Auditor General

-10. Financial dependence of states
+10. Financial Dependence of States

 In a federation, states should be financially self-sufficient to ensure maximum autonomy.
 But in India, the states depend on the Centre for all development.
-It is the centre who gives grants to the states.
+It is the centre which gives grants to the states.